COMP90054/2025-S1-A1/README.md

 python autograder.py --test-directory=test_cases_assignment1 --q part3
 ```

-You can see the improvment in convergence by using the following command:
+You can see the improvement in convergence by using the following command:
 ```bash
 python pacman.py -l tinyCorners -p SearchAgent -a fn=lrtak,prob=FoodSearchProblem,heuristic=nullHeuristic
 ```